 Visitors here will marvel at the dramatically different temperatures and scenic beauty that span across each distinct area, ranging from the warmth found amid balmy coastal jungles in Puna to the snow-capped peaks dotting the slopes of Mauna Kea.
 Beach goers get their fill of sunshine and sand at any of the five star resorts located along the Big Island’s Kona coast and within the resort area of Waikoloa, while those seeking a more quiet, casual experience will adore Hilo, a sleepy little bayside town.
 The must-do on Hawaii Island is a visit to the Hawaii Volcanoes National Park.

-Weather (When to Go)
+Big Island Hawaii Weather (When to Visit)

 The best time to visit Hawaii’s Big Island is between September and November.
 That’s when the island’s generally reasonable room rates take the most significant plunge.
 Temperatures remain constant throughout the year – generally in the high 70s or low 80s – so you might want to avoid the priciest season, from December to March, unless you like to surf.
 From December to March the Big Island’s rates are lower than some of the other popular Hawaiian islands, so you might find a room for less than $200 a night.
 Keep in mind that this can be a rainier season on the island.
 And although surfing isn’t as popular as on Kauai or Maui, you will still find the best waves in this peak season.
 Plus, prime whale-watching season runs from January to early April.
 From April thru May you’ll almost definitely find a reasonable room rate in this tiny pocket of time.
 Just be sure to avoid a Memorial Day trip – some people like to plan extended time off around built-in holidays in their work calendar, so there could be more crowds.
 There’s a bit of a jump in airfare June thru August and hotel rates as families begin to arrive on the Big Island.
 There’s also a slight (but most likely, unnoticeable) rise in temperatures in summer; highs can reach the low 80s.

-Big Island Hawaii Attractions
+Best Big Island Hawaii Beaches